HeroGamers/MyDog/README.md

 mydog.*:
     description: Gives access to all MyDog commands
     default: false
+mydog.limit.*:
+  description: Give limits to the amount of dogs a player can tame.
+  default: false
 mydog.teleport:
   description: Player's tamed wolves will teleport to the player
   default: true
 mydog.help:
   description: Player can view the MyDog command list
   default: true
 mydog.putdown:
   description: Player can kill their Dog with a command
   default: true
-mydog.free:
-    description: Player can free their Dog with a command
-    default: true
 mydog.comehere:
   description: Player can force their Dogs to load and teleport to the position of the player
   default: true
 mydog.dogs:
   description: Player can get an overview about their Dogs
   default: true
 mydog.stats:
   description: Player can view stats about their Dogs
   default: true
 mydog.rename:
-    description: Player can rename their Dogs using the command
+  description: Player can rename their Dogs
   default: true
+mydog.sit:
+  description: Player can have dogs sit and stand up
+  default: true
 mydog.setid:
   description: Player can set a custom ID to their Dogs
+  default: true
+mydog.togglemode:
+  description: Player can toggle dogs between attack and defend mode
+  default: true
+mydog.pet:
+  description: Player can pet their dogs
+  default: true
+mydog.pet.others:
+  description: Player can pet others dogs
+  default: true
+mydog.editlevel:
+  description: Player can set the level of their dogs
+  default: false
+mydog.dead:
+  description: Player can see the list of dead dogs
+  default: true
+mydog.revive:
+  description: Player can revive dead dogs
+  default: true
+mydog.free:
+  description: Player can set their Dogs free
+  default: true
+mydog.trade:
+  description: Players can trade their dogs
   default: true
 mydog.reload:
   description: Player can reload the configuration(s)
   default: false
 mydog.save:
   description: Player can save the configuration(s)
   default: false
 ```

 ## Bug reports and issues